Exemptions: What Can I Keep In California?

 Free Consultations — Get Information About State Exemptions

 For dollar amounts in these categories as they apply to your financial situation, talk to an attorney who can clarify which of two sets of California bankruptcy exemptions is best suited for your case.
-Contact us at Bird & Van Dyke, Inc. – A Professional Law Corporation in Tracy or Stockton.
+Contact us at Bird & Van Dyke, Inc. – A Professional Law Corporation in Stockton.
 Call 209-390-8877.